 In the meantime, practitioners can hold true to the purpose of the progress check by seeking help for any children whose progress and development give them cause for concern.

-The Early Years Foundation Stage Profile (EYFSP) has been suspended for this year only.
-Schools are free to complete EYFSP assessments if they are able.
+The Early Years Foundation Stage Profile (EYFSP) has been suspended for 2021.
+However, schools should use their best endeavours to undertake it.
 Information shared by your setting in support of a child’s transition to school is still of great value, maybe more

 so, as a summative assessment of the child’s experiences and the progress they have made in their learning and development during lockdown is vital information.